hudsonb/website/content/home/about.md

 # Biography

-Brian Hudson is a Principal Engineer at [Assured Information Security Inc](https://ainfosec.com) working on analytical tools for signals intelligence (SIGINT) data.
-Brian is also an Adjunct Lecturer at [SUNY Polytechnic Institute](https://sunypi.edu) where he teaches Java programming and Software Engineering courses.
+Brian Hudson is a Principal Engineer at [Assured Information Security Inc](https://ainfosec.com). working on analytical tools for the US signals intelligence (SIGINT) community.
+Additionally, he is an Adjunct Lecturer at [SUNY Polytechnic Institute](https://sunypi.edu) where he teaches Java programming and Software Engineering courses.

 He earned a BS in Computer Science in 2003 and an MS in Computer Science in 2008 from [SUNY Polytechnic Institute](https://sunypi.edu) (formerly SUNY Institute of Technology).
-Currently, Brian is a PhD Candidate at [Clarkson University](https://clarkson.edu) under the advisement of [Dr. Jeanna Matthews](http://people.clarkson.edu/~jmatthew/).
+Currently, Brian is a PhD Candidate at [Clarkson University](https://clarkson.edu) under the advisement of Dr. [Jeanna Matthews](http://people.clarkson.edu/~jmatthew/).
 For more information on my research, refer to my [Research Statement](#research-statement).